Massless Representations in Conformal Space and Their de Sitter Restrictions: Complex Analytic Picture: Globally Conformal Invariant Vertex Algebra

 To give meaning to quantum fields depending on complex variables, we recall some properties of the vector-valued distribution $\hat{\phi}(x)|0^{\scriptscriptstyle{\mathrm{U}(2,2)}}\rangle$ which follow from the basic assumptions (Wightman assumptions) of relativistic QFT \cite{BLOT, SW}.

-\begin{theorem} We recall: \begin{enumerate}[leftmargin=*] \item{Wightman axioms imply that the (ket-)vector-valued distribution $\hat{\phi}(x)|0^{\scriptscriptstyle{\mathrm{U}(2,2)}}\rangle$, where $\hat{\phi}$ is a relativistic quantum field and $|0^{\scriptscriptstyle{\mathrm{U}(2,2)}}\rangle$ is the \textit{Poincar\'{e}-invariant}\footnote{It is important to clarify that throughout this work, we denote by $|0^{\scriptscriptstyle{\mathrm{U}(2,2)}}\rangle$ the unique vacuum state of the theory.
+\begin{proposition} \textbf{(analytic continuation to the forward tube and its conformal compactification).} We recall: \begin{enumerate}[leftmargin=*] \item{Wightman axioms imply that the (ket-)vector-valued distribution $\hat{\phi}(x)|0^{\scriptscriptstyle{\mathrm{U}(2,2)}}\rangle$, where $\hat{\phi}$ is a relativistic quantum field and $|0^{\scriptscriptstyle{\mathrm{U}(2,2)}}\rangle$ is the \textit{Poincar\'{e}-invariant}\footnote{It is important to clarify that throughout this work, we denote by $|0^{\scriptscriptstyle{\mathrm{U}(2,2)}}\rangle$ the unique vacuum state of the theory.
 In the setting of CFT, this vacuum is invariant under the full conformal group $\mathrm{U}(2,2)$, and in particular under its Poincar\'{e} subgroup.
 In the broader context of QFT, $|0^{\scriptscriptstyle{\mathrm{U}(2,2)}}\rangle$ refers to the Poincar\'{e}-invariant vacuum defined within the Wightman framework, characterized by translation invariance and the spectral condition.
 In theories with exact conformal symmetry, these two notions are compatible and in fact coincide.
 Accordingly, it is natural and consistent to use the same notation for both. } vacuum vector, arises as the boundary value ($y \to 0$) — in the distributional sense — of an analytic (ket-)vector-valued function defined in the forward tube $\mathfrak{T}_+$:

 where $\vec{y} = (y^1, y^2, y^3)$ and $|\vec{y}| = \sqrt{(y^1)^2 + (y^2)^2 + (y^3)^2}$.}

 \item{The rational complex coordinate transformation $g_c$, mapping the complexified Minkowski space $M_{\mathbb{C}}\cong\mathbb{C}^{3,1}$ onto the complexified Euclidean space $E_{\mathbb{C}} \cong \mathbb{C}^4$: